oracle/macaron/CONTRIBUTING.md

 ### Testing

+To run the tests, please make sure you have setup the development environment first.

+#### Unit tests

-This repository is set up to test either standalone or as a pre-push git hook.
-Tests are stored in the `tests/` folder, and you can run them manually like so:
+This repository is set up to perform unit tests either standalone or as a pre-push git hook.
+Unit tests are stored in the `tests/` folder (except for the `tests/integration` directory), and you can run them manually like so:
 ```bash
 make test
 ```
 which runs all unit tests in your local environment.

 You can also add tests to the docstrings in the Python source files or documentation `.rst` files, which will be picked up by pytest from `src/` and `docs/` directories.
 Here is an example:

 ```python
 def do_something(value: bool = False) -> bool: